Explore Courses

 • Organic: People click search engine organic visit and land on your website

-• Direct: People who write down your website domain on URL bar on the browser and visit your website
+• Direct: People who write down your website domain on the URL bar on the browser and visit your website

 • Paid: People who click on PPC ads in SERP.